 The analysis took into consideration potential confounding factors such as smoking, body mass index, physical activity, alcohol consumption, and other dietary factors.
 As an observational study, however, the research was not designed to prove cause and effect.

 Drinking up to three cups of coffee a day was associated with a 6-8% lower risk of overall mortality; consumption of more than five cups a day was not associated with risk of mortality one way or another.
 Among people who had never smoked, the protective association of coffee was more evident.
 For never-smokers, drinking three to five cups a day was associated with a 15% lower risk, and even drinking more than five cups was linked to lower risk.

-PART OF A HEALTHY DIET: "This study provides further evidence that moderate consumption of coffee may confer health benefits in terms of reducing premature death due to several diseases," says senior author Frank Hu, MD, PhD, professor of nutrition and epidemiology.
+"This study provides further evidence that moderate consumption of coffee may confer health benefits in terms of reducing premature death due to several diseases," says senior author Frank Hu, MD, PhD, professor of nutrition and epidemiology.
 "These data support the 2015 Dietary Guidelines Advisory Report that concluded that 'moderate coffee consumption can be incorporated into a healthy dietary pattern.'"
-(See box)
+(See below)

 The association between coffee consumption and reduced mortality was small, however, Dr. Hu cautions.
 For people who don’t already drink coffee or don’t like it, the evidence is not strong enough to recommend starting a java habit.
 But those who already drink a few cups of coffee every day can continue to enjoy it, Dr. Hu advises, and coffee would be a good alternative for people who drink a lot of sodas or other sugary beverages.